-A student transferring from another accredited seminary must complete at least the last 30 semester credits at the Center.
+A student transferring from another accredited seminary must complete at least the last 30 semester credits, or a year's work, at the Center.

-Courses in denominational history, polity, and doctrine are required by the constituent denominations.
+Courses in denominational history, polity, and doctrine are required by ITC for the constituent denominations.
 For students in the S.T.D. and D.Min. programs, such courses are regarded as preliminary.

 In order to continue as a candidate for a degree, a student who is not enrolled for courses must pay the semester maintaining matriculation fee required by the Center.

-Degrees will be granted in absentia only upon formal application and approval of the Vice President for Academic Services.
+Degrees will be granted in absentia only upon formal application by April 1 and approval of the Vice President for Academic Services.